jaschaurbach/wkd-helper/README.md

 # WKD Helper

-Tired of always looking up the GPG commands to export your PGP Key for WKD?
+Tired of always looking up the GPG commands to export your PGP-key for WKD?
 Be no more!

+WKD hashes are only available as the output of another pgp command.
+Instead of copy & pasting the hash this script is doing everyhting you need to get your PGP-key exported for WKD usage.

-This script exports your PGP Key as WKD-Hash.
-Just invoke it followd by your email: `wkd jascha@jascha.wtf`
+This script exports your PGP Key as WKD hash.

+## Usage

+`$ wkd email@example.com`

+## Authors
+Authored by
+*Jascha Urbach (2024)*

+WKD Helper is licensed under the beerware license.